-Collector Arterial - A street that is two or three-lanes that collects (or distributes) traffic on local streets within a neighborhood and provides connections to minor or major arterials.
-Collectors serve neighborhood traffic and also provide access to abutting land uses.
+Collector Arterial - A street that is two or three-lanes that collects (or distributes) traffic from (or to) local streets within a neighborhood and provides connections to minor or major arterials.
+Collector arterials serve neighborhood traffic and also provide access to abutting land uses.
 They do not carry much through traffic and are designated to be compatible with residential neighborhoods and local commercial areas.